2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

 # Project Week 3 To-do list application (Cont.)
 ## Introduction
-As of now, you have completed Project Week 2 and should now have a React Application Todo List Application that can add and delete unique tasks.
+As of now, you have completed Project Week 2 and should now have a React Todo List Application that can add and delete unique tasks.
 For Project Week 3 we will finish up the frontend and make our own unit tests to make sure out App is working properly  We encourage you to take a unique approach to this lab as there is no one right answer.
 - [Material Design](https://material.io/design/introduction) is a design system that can guide you on what UI decisions to make if you would like to explore best practices, but functionality is the key focus of the lab.
 - No back-end is required for this lab, all data (tasks) should live in the front-end.